-Occasionally someone will ask me the question, "Is there a future for the Church?"
+Occasionally someone will ask the me "ls there for the question. future а Church?"
 Given the aging population of most congregations this is a valid question.
 I was appreciative of how our bishop has responded to this question in his most recent Bible study, of which the following is an excerpt.

-Grace and peace,
+Grace and Peace,